 Treaty is also a lot about the need of leadership.

-And this is where a treaty can also help non-Aboriginal people: it can help them step into a new relationship that is honourable and honest and beyond the old relationships.
-It’s an opportunity to leave behind the shame and guilt many Australians feel about their past and accept the (often uncomfortable) truth of Australian history.
+A treaty can also help non-Aboriginal people: it can help them step into a new relationship that is honourable and honest and beyond the old relationships.
+It's an opportunity to leave behind the shame and guilt many Australians feel about their past and accept the (often uncomfortable) truth of Australian history.

 Panel discussion: What is a treaty?